AdobeDocs/campaign-web.en/help/v8/personalization/predefined-filters.md

 * duplicate a predefined filter
 * delete a predefined filter

+You can add a predefined filter as a favorite for a quick access when building your rules.
+This capability is described in [this section](#create-predefined-filter).

 ## Built-in predefined filters {#ootb-predefined-filter}

 Campaign comes with a set of predefined filters, built from the client console.
 These filters can be used to define your audiences, and rules.
 They must not be modified.